janniec/Hierarchical_Text_Classification/README.md

 1. Load 20 newsgroup dataset without headers and footers from Scikit Learn.
 2. Clean & tier the labels and targets.
 3. Clean & preprocess the texts.
-      * remove data points with virtually no text & duplicates.
+      * Remove data points with virtually no text & duplicates.
-      * remove email addresses and special characters with Regex.
+      * Remove email addresses and special characters with Regex.
-      * lemmatize tokens and remove stopwords, utilizing SpaCy.
+      * Lemmatize tokens and remove stopwords, utilizing SpaCy.
 4. Save cleaned & processed datasets with Klepto.
 5. Split dataset into holdout set, training sets & validation sets, and generate txt files.
 6. Train FastText models on training sets, predict on validation sets, and adjust parameters .